wegowise/remotely/README.md

 ## Configuration

 Apps are where Remotely goes to find association resources.
 You can define as many as you want, but if you define only one, you can omit the `:app` option from your associations.
+Remotely also supports any Faraday middleware, to configure just call `use_middleware` with the class name and options.

     Remotely.configure do
       app :legsapp do
         url "http://somanylegs.com/api/v1"
         basic_auth "username", "password"
+        use_middleware Faraday::HttpCache, store: MyCache.new
       end
+    end

+    class Millepied < Remotely::Model
+      app :legsapp
+      uri "/legs"

+      # Optional - restrict saveable attributes
+      attr_savable :name, :type
     end

 ## Defining Associations